silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [ ] choose from different derivation path standards (bip32, bip44, bip49, ...)
 - [ ] test DoiWallet and ElectrumDoi seed phrases and keys
 - [ ] use alternatively 24-words for seed phrases
+- [x] add network dropdown
-- [ ] add a network dropdown (e.g. Bitcoin-Mainnet, Bitcoin-Testnet, Bitcoin-RegTest, Doichain,...)
+  - [ ] add more networks (e.g. Bitcoin-Mainnet, Bitcoin-Testnet)
 - [ ] use a better entropy / random generator

 ## Bugs
 - [ ] when iterating over utxos, datatable doesn't update reactively (but counters are doing so)
-- [ ] when spending an utxo, for some reason it could be re-used (chosen by checkbox) for a new transaction and caused error when sending - re-read utxos
+- [x] when spending an utxo, for some reason it could be re-used (chosen by checkbox) for a new transaction and caused error when sending - re-read utxos
+  - [x] counter check with utxos coming live from Electrumx and exlude utxos not in ElectrumX
 - [ ] Chrome does not connect to local Electrum websocket with self signed ssl certificate - warning and fix needed
 - [x] ~~sending doiAmount to an address sents the fee instead of doiAmount~~
 - [ ] connecting a failing Electrumx node needs to try the next server and remove it from the current list